vagelim/scripts/README.md

 - **verifyVIN.py**      - verifies a VIN based on the VIN checksum digit calculation

-- **vv_concerts.py**    - parse list of artists playing in NYC according to the Village Voice (to be used in a another project)
+- **vv_concerts.py**    -(obsolete, website change) parse list of artists playing in NYC according to the Village Voice (to be used in a another project)

 - **webcamShot.sh**        - bash script to take a screenshot and save it to /tmp (requires vlc)